 I have been “hiking” for the past 20 years, but I use the term loosely because, for much of that time, my hikes were short meanders in our local state parks with toddlers and then small children.

-Over the past couple of years, my hikes have gotten longer and more difficult; it’s not uncommon for me to spend a full day in the woods with my camera and my dog.
-I’m even writing a Vermont hiking guide (due out in the Spring of 2023).
+Over the past couple of years, my hikes have gotten longer and more difficult; it’s not uncommon for me to spend a full day in the woods with my camera and my dog, and I recently co-authored AMC’s Best Day Hikes in Vermont, which was published in May of 2023.

 Lots and lots of hiking trips mean that I’ve had a chance to really dial in my day hiking essentials and clothing so that I can pack up quickly and get to the trailhead.